-- It is too early to compare failure rates – The oldest enterprise drives have only been in service for about 2 months, with most being placed into service just prior to the end of Q1.
+- It is too early to compare failure rates.
+The oldest enterprise drives have only been in service for about two months, with most being placed into service just prior to the end of Q1.
 The Backblaze Vaults the enterprise drives reside in have yet to fill up with data.
-We’ll need at least 6 months before we could start comparing failure rates as the data is still too volatile.
-For example, if the current enterprise drives were to experience just 2 failures in Q2, their annualized failure rate would be about 0.57% lifetime.
+We’ll need at least six months before we could start comparing failure rates as the data is still too volatile.
+For example, if the current enterprise drives were to experience just two failures in Q2, their annualized failure rate would be about 0.57% lifetime.

-- The enterprise drives use more power – No surprise here as according to the Seagate specifications the enterprise drives use 9W average in idle and 10W average in operation.
-While the consumer drives use 7.2W average in idle and 9W average in operation.
+- The enterprise drives use more power.
+No surprise here, as according to the Seagate specifications the enterprise drives use 9W average in idle and 10W average in operation.
+Meanwhile the consumer drives use 7.2W average in idle and 9W average in operation.
 For a single drive this may seem insignificant, but when you put 60 drives in a 4U Storage Pod chassis and then 10 chassis in a rack, the difference adds up quickly.

 While it is great that the enterprise drives can load data faster, drive speed has never been a bottleneck in our system.
 A system that can load data faster will just “get in line” more often and fill up faster.
 There is always extra capacity when it comes to accepting data from customers.

-If you’d like to hear more about our Hard Drive Stats, Backblaze will be presenting at the 33rd International Conference on Massive Storage Systems and Technology (MSST 2017) being held at Santa Clara University in Santa Clara California from May 15th – 19th.
-The conference will dedicate five days to computer-storage technology, including a day of tutorials, two days of invited papers, two days of peer-reviewed research papers, and a vendor exposition.
+If you’d like to hear more about our Hard Drive Stats, Backblaze will be presenting at the 33rd International Conference on Massive Storage Systems and Technology (MSST 2017) being held at Santa Clara University in Santa Clara, California from May 15th to 19th.
+The conference will dedicate five days to computer storage technology, including a day of tutorials, two days of invited papers, two days of peer-reviewed research papers, and a vendor exposition.
 Come join us.